be4ko/Handwritten-Alphabets/README.md

 ## 📊 Results
-The models are evaluated based on their accuracy, confusion matrix, and F1-scores.
+The models are evaluated based on accuracy, confusion matrix, and F1 scores.
 Neural networks demonstrate the best performance, with detailed comparisons in the code output.

 ## 🤝 Contributers